marcusoftnet/marcusoftnet.github.io/_posts/2014-03-01-team-yayasan-getting-started.md

 My tasks coming to Indonesia was to be a consultant to the Yayasan.
 However when I got here my first reactions was that the Yayasan was just a couple of boards (Management Board, Trustee board and Supervisory board) that directed and controlled the work of the Yayasan.
 No one did the work.
 There was a single women that was the "operations" parts of Yayasan.
 Amazing as she is that was not sufficient.

 The first thing I had to do here was to talk to one of the hospital directors about his frustrations that things was moving so slow.
 You DON'T say?
-The Yayasan organisation was set up for control, not for speed.
+The Yayasan organization was set up for control, not for speed.

 Being me I made my voice clear about this in a couple of meetings, and when you do that you end up doing the work instead.
 Let that be a lesson to all of you.
 The Yayasan suggested that I would become ["The executive director" of Yayasan.](http://www.linkedin.com/nhome/updates?topic=5844287070452850688)